UPPMAX/R-python-julia-matlab-HPC/docs/python/isolated.rst

    - Make it for each project you have for reproducibility.
    - There are different tools to create virtual environments.

-      - UPPMAX has Conda and venv
+      - UPPMAX has Conda and venv: Conda is discussed in a separate UPPMAX-only session.
       - HPC2N has venv

-   Conda is discussed in a seperate UPPMAX-only session.

 Links
 -----